Absence Reporting & Tracking

 After one unexcused absence in a month, the school is required to inform the parent in writing or by phone.

-After two unexcused absences, the school is required to initiate a parent conference to improve the student’s attendance.
+Between two and five unexcused absences in a school year, the school is required to initiate a parent conference to improve the student’s attendance.
 During the conference with the principal or designee, student and parent/guardian the following should be considered:

 - Adjusting the student’s program.